Worst-vd-plas/Patchlunky/README.txt

 instead.
 It includes the default skins and also any skins it finds from the Skins folder located inside the Patchlunky folder.
 Double-clicking a skin will assign it to the character you previously chose.

+The Character Skins tab also includes a combo box for selecting the active skin configuration.
+It works the same way as mod configurations do, but for skins.

 Settings